 Monty Python and the Holy Grail

-Monty Python and the Holy Grail wins consistently — it's the finals that create the ceiling.
-At 63% overall, it clears most of the field, but the films that make it to the last round tend to be the ones it can't beat.
+Monty Python and the Holy Grail wins a lot of early-round matchups but struggles against the best.
+At 56% overall, first impressions only go so far.
 Gilliam and Jones built a comedy so quotable it functions as a secret handshake.
 On a ballot, recognising the references is half the vote — and almost everyone recognises them.

 Synopsis